The Association of Southeast Asian Nations or ASEAN is a 10-member political union from the region of South-East Asia.

 - Strengths & Opportunities

-- The founding fathers of ASEAN are Indonesia, Malaysia, Thailand, Singapore, and the Philippines.
+- The Association of Southeast Asian Nations (ASEAN) was founded by Singapore, Malaysia, Thailand, Indonesia, and the Philippines.
 These countries signed the Bangkok Declaration (also known as the ASEAN Declaration) on August 8, 1967, in Bangkok, Thailand.
-This new union was a successor to the Association of Southeast Asia (ASA), which included the Philippines, Thailand, and Malaysia.
+The Association of Southeast Asian (ASA) contained the Philippines, Thailand, and Malaysia; this new union replaced that organisation.

 - In succeeding years, five more countries joined the institution, bringing the total number of members to 10 at present.